Keep in mind, measurement is not just numbers, but stories.

 Decision-Making based on KPI Results: The performance measurement is not for its own sake, it is to enable the business leaders and managers make better decisions.
 Once the KPIs are selected and finalized, decision-making based on the results of the KPIs is of utmost importance.
 If the decisions are not made correctly, it will lead to KPI calculation & presentation only, but will not contribute or help in improving the business result.
 KPIs drive behavior, very often organizations fail to define the outcome of the KPIs.
 Therefore, remaking decisions constantly based on KPI result is also very challenging.

 Keep in mind, measurement is not just numbers, but stories.
-The problem with measurement is that more often, metric is very subjective.
+The problem with measurement is that more often, the metric is very subjective.
 That is, from a scientific methods perspective, there is no way to run a real experiment to try one process against another.
 Each organization is different, but this will not stop an organization from measuring components of things that are measurable, and making the effective measurement is still challenging for the business to overcome.